-Approximately 5,800 acres have been identified for possible acquisition.
+Approximately 4,540 acres have been identified for possible acquisition.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
 The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.

-Choctawhatchee River and Holmes Creek Basin
+Choctawhatchee River and Holmes Creek Basin (Figure 3)

 Originating in Alabama and flowing into Choctawhatchee Bay, the Choctawhatchee River/Holmes Creek basin encompasses the second largest floodplain in the state.
 Approximately 3,133 square miles of the watershed is in Alabama and 2,052 square miles is in Florida.
 The river is 170 miles long with about 88 miles in Florida.
 Although the river basin exhibits localized water quality problems, primarily due to agricultural land use in the upper basin, the overall water quality is considered good.
-The river basin encompasses several springs and a variety of habitats including bottomland hardwood forests, marshes and Tupelo-Cypress swamps.
+The river basin encompasses 57 springs on Holmes Creek and a variety of habitats including bottomland hardwood forests, marshes and Tupelo-Cypress swamps.

 Due to the river corridor's undeveloped nature, the basin provides habitat for a variety of native wildlife, including several endangered plant and animal species.
 The river also serves as a breeding and migratory area for both the Alligator Gar and the Gulf Sturgeon.
-The District currently owns 63,348 acres (60,810 acres in fee simple) along the river and creek and 2,538 acres in less than fee.
-Priority purchases would be concentrated on parcels adjacent to existing District lands, around the river's mouth, designated tributaries such as Holmes Creek, and other projects that can mitigate for wetland impacts associated with DOT highway construction.
+The District currently owns 63,348 acres along the river, creek and bay in fee and less than fee.
+Priority purchases will be concentrated on parcels adjacent to existing District lands, around the river's mouth, designated tributaries such as Holmes Creek, and other projects that can mitigate for wetland impacts associated with DOT highway construction.